Gopikalyan19/Starterssweets/README.md

 At Starters & Sweets, every meal is an opportunity to create a flavorful and unique moment.
 Whether you’re celebrating a special occasion or simply treating yourself, our dishes are designed to make every bite memorable.

 **Timings:**
-We are open from [insert timings].
-Whether it’s breakfast, lunch, dinner, or a midnight snack, we are here to serve you the best starters and sweets around the clock.
+We are open from [6:00 PM to 10:00 PM].
+Whether it’s breakfast, lunch, dinner, or a midnight snack, we are here to serve you the best starters and sweets around the clock.1

 **Our Team:**
 Our team is a diverse group of passionate individuals dedicated to providing you with the best dining experience.
 From our skilled chefs to our friendly delivery staff, everyone plays a crucial role in making Starters & Sweets the preferred choice for delicious food.